szerrade-uw/Cropbox.jl/docs/src/tutorials/lotkavolterra.md

     names = [],
 )
 ```
+\

-Let's try calibrating the density-dependent version of the model.
+Now let's try calibrating the density-dependent version of the model.
 Since we made a slight change to `LotkaVolterra`, let's make sure to define `LotkaVolterraDD` again.

 ```@example Cropbox
 @system LotkaVolterraDD(LotkaVolterra, Controller) begin